Yagnesh-R/SNAKE-GAME/README.md

 - Customization
 - Acknowledgments
 - Getting Started

-# Prerequisites
-Before you begin, ensure you have the following software installed on your computer:

-A modern web browser (e.g., Google Chrome, Mozilla Firefox) A text editor or integrated development environment (IDE) for code editing

 # Installation
 Clone the repository to your local machine or download the source code as a ZIP file.